 City of Albany

-The resident workers in the City of Albany have a higher proportion of people using public transport to get to work than Electricity, Gas, Water and Waste Services.
+Within the City of Albany, there is a similar proportion of resident Retail Trade workers using public transport to get to work than the Electricity, Gas, Water and Waste Services workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the City of Albany's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and